Lancaster, CA: Cost of Living and Housing Market Analysis

 Frequently Asked Questions

-The median home value in Lancaster, CA is $409,100, while the Zillow Home Value Index is currently $465,145.
+The median home value in Lancaster, CA, is $409,100, though the current Zillow Home Value Index (ZHVI) reflects a slightly higher valuation of $465,145.